 Sealed Badass in a Can: a recent spoiler reveals Razzia found her in the ruins of Skroa's palace, imprisonned by Skroa the same way Darkhell trapped him.

 Shapeshifter Weapon: as Razzia's arm, Amy can shapeshift into various weapon and equipment.
 Those include shield, hammer, chirurgical tools and a whole protection able to cover all Legendaries at once.

-The Chosen One: deconstructed; she was forced into becoming the Elementary Elf when she only wanted to be a veterinary doctor, and she was so unaccepting of the role that she neglect her duties and joined the Legendaries.
+The Chosen One: deconstructed; she was forced into becoming the Elementary Elf when she only wanted to be a veterinary doctor, and she was so unaccepting of the role she neglected her duties and joined the Legendaries.
 This backfires in Book 3, when Elves suffer a mysterious plague and Shimy feels guilty for not being there when needed.
 And if that wasn't enough, the Anathos Cycle reveals she was also the chosen one... to be the reincarnation ofAnathos.
 She doesn't take it well...

 Deadpan Snarker: her most significant role on the first books, especially toward Jadina and Gryf.